Azure/azure-sdk-for-net/sdk/resources/Azure.ResourceManager.Resources/src/autorest.md

   URI: Uri

 directive:
-  - from: resources.json
-    where: $.definitions.DeploymentExtended
-    transform: $['x-ms-client-name'] = 'ArmDeployment'
-  - from: resources.json
-    where: $.definitions.Deployment
-    transform: $['x-ms-client-name'] = 'DeploymentInput'

   - remove-operation: checkResourceName
   # Use AtScope methods to replace the following operations
   # Keep the get method at each scope so that generator can know the possible values of container's parent